sushiroll4093/clone/Home.md

 ### Using a Tarball or a Zip

-You can also download a tarball or zipfile, thanks to [GitHub](http://github.com/).
+You can also download a tarball or zipfile.

    * [Canvas Tarball](http://www.instructure.com/code/canvas-stable.tar.gz)
    * [Canvas Zip](http://www.instructure.com/code/canvas-stable.zip)